otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### Prekey Server Composite Identity

 For the DAKE performed by a publisher and the Prekey Server, an identifier is needed.
 This value will be denoted the "Prekey Server Identifier".

-It is the Prekey Server identity concatenated with the Prekey Server long-term public key's fingerprint.
+This values is the Prekey Server identity concatenated with the Prekey Server long-term public key's fingerprint.

 ```
 Prekey Server Composite Identity (PREKEY-SERVER-COMP-ID):